-It is observed from Sec.~\ref{analysis2} that the shifted prediction results of adversarial image partially owes to the deviation of attention from the original image.
-This component attempts to preserve the attention map between original and adversarial images to reduce the influence of input perturbation to the output prediction result.
+It is observed from Sec.~\ref{analysis2} that the shifted prediction results of the adversarial image partially owe to the deviation of attention from the original image.
+This component attempts to preserve the activation map between original and adversarial images to reduce the influence of input perturbation on the prediction result.

-The original image $x$ and adversarial image $x_{adv}$ are issued to the same convolutional network to obtain attention map $g(x)$ and $g(x_{adv})$.
-A preservation loss is designed to minimize the pairwise difference between the two attention maps:
+The original image $x$ and adversarial image $x_{adv}$ are issued to the same convolutional network to obtain activation map $g(x)$ and $g(x_{adv})$.
+A preservation loss is designed to minimize the pairwise difference between the two activation maps:

-Combining with the rectification loss defined in the previous subsection, the overall loss for given original image $x$ is calculated as follows:
+Combining with the rectification loss defined in the previous subsection, the overall loss for the given original image $x$ is calculated as follows:

-where $L_{c}$ is for correct classification and defined as the standard multi-label soft margin loss, $\alpha$, $\beta$ and $\gamma$ are weight parameters reflecting the importance of the respective component.
+where $L_{c}$ is for correct classification and defined as the standard multi-label soft margin loss, $\alpha$ and $\beta$ are weight parameters reflecting the importance of the respective component.

-The three losses in Eqn.~\eqref{eq:1} jointly regularize the attention of both original image and adversarial image to the critical regions for prediction.
+The three losses in Eqn.~\eqref{eq:1} jointly regularize the original and adversarial image's attention to the critical regions for prediction.
 This provides a general attention-based framework to improve adversarial robustness by rectifying and preserving visual attention.
-Alternative realization of the rectification loss and preservation loss are compatible with the framework.
+Alternative realizations of rectification and preservation loss are compatible with the framework.